-Openhole horizontal oil producer well successfully recompleted with AZIP Packers combined with active ICDs in Libya.
+Openhole horizontal oil producer well successfully re-completed with Annular Zonal Isolation Packers combined with active ICDs in Libya.

 The Packers were successfully expanded and set with 5,000 psi.
-The workover was effective and allowed recompleting the well with ICDs and Xpandable AZIPs.
-The client benefitted from effective means of shutting off watered out zones, reducing water inflow and getting control of the well production.
+The workover was effective and allowed recompleting the well with ICDs and annular packers.
+The client benefitted from effective means of shutting off watered-out zones, reducing water inflow, and getting control of the well production.

 Field mature wells characteristics